Extremal sequences for the Bellman function of the dyadic maximal operator and applications to the Hardy operator

 After proving Theorem 2 we will be able to prove the following \vs

-{\bf Theorem 3.} Let $g_n$ be as in Theorem 1.
-Then the following are equivalent \begin{enumerate} \item[i)] \;$\dis\lim_n\int\limits^1_0\bigg(\dfrac{1}{t}\int\limits^t_0g_n\bigg)^pdt= F\oo_p(f^p/F)^p$ \item[ii)]\; $\dis\lim_n\int\limits^1_0|g_n-g|^pdt=0$, where $g$ is the function constructed in Theorem 2. \hs \end{enumerate}
+{\bf Theorem 3.} {\em Let $g_n$ be as in Theorem 1.
+Then the following are equivalent \begin{enumerate} \item[i)] \;$\dis\lim_n\int\limits^1_0\bigg(\dfrac{1}{t}\int\limits^t_0g_n\bigg)^pdt= F\oo_p(f^p/F)^p$ \item[ii)]\; $\dis\lim_n\int\limits^1_0|g_n-g|^pdt=0$, where $g$ is the function constructed in Theorem 2. \hs \end{enumerate}}

-In this way we complete the discussion about the characterization of the extremal functions for this problem related to the Hardy operator.We remark also that for the proof of Theorem 1 we need to fix a non-atomic probability space $(X,\mi)$ equipped with a tree structure $\ct$ which differantiates $L^1(X,\mi)$.
+In this way we complete the discussion about the characterization of the extremal functions of the corresponding problem related to the Hardy operator.
+We also remark that for the proof of Theorem 1 we need to fix a non-atomic probability space $(X,\mi)$ equipped with a tree structure $\ct$ which differentiates $L^1(X,\mi)$.
 We use this measure space as a base in order to work there with measurable non-negative rearrangements of certain non increasing functions on $(0,1]$.